christopherwoodall/micro-flipper/README.md

 # Micro Flipper
 My Flipper Zero SD Card Tools & Layout

+# DISCLAIMER
+## This repository is for educational purposes only.
+The developer is not responsible for any damage you cause to your devices.
+## Please read everything carefully.

+---

 ## Getting Started
 Format your micro sd card as FAT32 and label it `FLIPPER`; this will make it easier to find in your file manager.
 After formatting, insert the card into your Flipper Zero and power it on.